jvparin/rcos-status-updates/spring_2019/week_08.md

 > In this section, you can write about what you have planned for next week.

-After my accomplishments from last week, I plan to work on any feedback from the reviewer on the pull request for issue #518.
+After my accomplishments from last week, I plan to work on any feedback from the reviewer on the pull request for issues #517 and #518.
 I also plan to look at the other issues that I can work on before the semester ends.
 I can possibly try to work on the new issue that I mentioned above, but due to my lack of knowledge on this issue, this might take a while to do.